Kong/docs.konghq.com/app/_src/deck/guides/distributed-configuration.md

 ## Convert distributed configuration into one file

-You can convert multiple distributed declarative configuration files into one
+You can convert multiple distributed decK configuration files into one
-{{site.base_gateway}} declarative configuration file using `deck convert`.
+{{site.base_gateway}} file using `deck convert`.

 For example: